-WordPress allows you to choose WWW or non-WWW version of your site. you’ve got to settle on one for your site. there’s no much difference between the version.
-But the matter are going to be raised if you modify it later.
+WordPress allows you to choose the WWW or non-WWW version of your site. you’ve got to settle on one for your site. there’s no much difference between the version.
+But the matter is going to be raised if you modify it later.

-If you select the non-WWW version, then your blog URL are going to be http://yourdomain.com, and if you select WWW, it’ll be http://www.yourdomain.com.
+If you select the non-WWW version, then your blog URL is going to be http://yourdomain.com, and if you select WWW, it’ll be http://www.yourdomain.com.

-Search Engine will consider both as two distinct addresses.
-So if you modify it frequently, tons of duplicate pages are going to be created in Google Index. it’s very harmful for SEO.
+Search Engines will consider both as two distinct addresses.
+So if you modify it frequently, tons of duplicate pages are going to be created in Google Index. it’s very harmful to SEO.